S4NDSTROM/js-url/README.md

 __VERY VERY important__: You need to have something to present.
 It is not acceptable to have a non-working half-measure of an application just because you didn't scope properly.
 The key to not ending up in this situation is to work agile - take small steps, have something that actually works early in the game.

 ### Presentation
 Everyone will get to present their work in front of part of the class.
 This will take place during Friday.
+You will have 7 minutes each, including 1 minute Q&A!

 We are looking forward to see what amazing things you come up with!